jqwik-team/jqwik/BACKLOG.md

 - Switch to gradle library plugin: https://docs.gradle.org/current/userguide/java_library_plugin.html

-- Allow custom stereotype for test methods, e.g. @Example has stereotype "Example" so that Failure message is "Example [xyz123] was falsified..."

 - Allow custom names for containers and test methods: @Label?

 - Allow Fixture parameters to examples and properties